Jesper-Hustad/Bytes/README.md

 - The screenshot is entirely made in illustrator and is simply a visualization of what the goal is.
 - Design can be changed, but a dark theme modern look is still the goal.
 - Other applications can get close to something like this, but they require installing themes and are a hassle.
-  You can't beat a applications design that has been built from the ground up and implemented in every step.

 ## Build